CaioFiszuk/focusTimer2.0/README.md

 # focusTimer2.0
 ----------------
-This is a stopwatch.
+## This is a stopwatch.
+<p>The user can use it to listen a sound while studying or working</p>
-The app allows the user to choose an ambient sound and control its volume.
-Also is possible to work with a dark mode.
+<p>This app allow its user to choose an ambient sound (a coffe shop, a fireplace, a forest, rain).
+The user has the possibility to control the volume</p>

+<p>The user also can choose between dark mode or light mode</p>

+#### Used technologies
+ - HTML
+ - CSS
+ - Javascript